Plain English Summary

 Patient information sheet

-Participants will be randomised to ACTdp plus ST or ST alone.
+Participants will be consecutively recruited, assessed and randomised to ACTdp plus ST or ST alone.

 1. The EQ-5D is a generic, preference-based quality of life instrument that has been successfully used in schizophrenia patients, and which facilitated the calculation of Quality Adjusted Life Years for health economic analyses.